ember-learn/empress-blog-ember-template/README.md

-# ember-ghost-ember-template
+# empress-blog-ember-template

-This is a custom template for the [Ember Blog](https://emberjs.com/blog ) designed to work with [Ember Ghost](https://github.com/stonecircle/ember-ghost)
+This is a custom template for the [Ember Blog](https://blog.emberjs.com) designed to work with [empress-blog](https://github.com/stonecircle/empress-blog)

-For more information about Ember Ghost [read the Ember Ghost documentation](https://github.com/empress/ember-ghost/blob/master/README.md) but if you want to get started straight away, try the quick start below.
+For more information about Ember Ghost [read the Ember Ghost documentation](https://github.com/empress/empress-blog/blob/master/README.md) but if you want to get started straight away, try the quick start below.